lumpy darkness

 binocular equipment

-• This should not be really listed as an accessory; it is a critical piece of equipment.
+Perhaps this should not be really listed as an accessory; it is a critical piece of equipment.
 For first-time buyers, it is often recommended you get this before a telescope.

 • Tripod adapter, if applicable.
 Newer or better or purpose-built binos have an integrated tripod mount.
 I custom built a clamp for my old binos.